mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Retrying Write Commands
 ~~~~~~~~~~~~~~~~~~~~~~~

-Drivers MUST NOT attempt to retry any write command that receives a response,
+Drivers MUST only attempt to retry a write command that encounters a retryable
-unless the response indicates that the node is no longer a primary (e.g. "not
-master" or "node is recovering" errors).

-When a write command fails to return a response due to a network error or
-receives a response indicating that the node is no longer a primary, drivers
-currently update their topology according to the SDAM spec (see:
-`Error Handling`_), abort the write operation and raise the error to the user.
-In the case of a multi-statement write operation split across multiple write
-commands, such a failure will also interrupt execution of any additional write
-commands (regardless of the ordered option).

-.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling
+error.
+Drivers MUST NOT attempt to retry a write command on any other error.

-If the first attempt of a write command including a transaction ID fails to
+If the first attempt of a write command including a transaction ID encounters a
-receive a response due to a network error or receives a response indicating that
-the node is on longer a primary, the driver MUST update its topology according
+retryable error, the driver MUST update its topology according to the SDAM spec
-to the SDAM spec (see: `Error Handling`_), reselect a writable server, and
+(see: `Error Handling`_), reselect a writable server, and execute the command
-execute the command again.
+again.
 Consider the following pseudo-code:

 .. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling